Last updated October 10th, 2019 @ 7:36 p.m.

 The new welcome signs were designed without lighting.
 The board thought it would be a nice addition to add exterior lighting to each sign.

 A LED light was installed at the welcome sign on highway 17 coming from Hinesville.
 The light was hardwired from the electrical located at the nearby lift station.
-The welcome sign coming from Savannah requires GDOT approval and may have to be solar.
+The welcome sign coming from Savannah requires GDOT approval lighting specifications were submitted for approval.

 LED Conversion of Streetlights on Highway 17.

 The 78 current high-pressure sodium lights are to be changed to LEDs to provide better illumination.

 The contract with Georgia Power was approved at the April 2nd Council Meeting.
 Approval has been received from GDOT, who is treating this change as a maintenance project.
 GA Power is scheduled to begin work on September 9th.

 Paint the Light Poles of Streetlights on Highway 17 Black.